 Gains or losses arising from changes in the fair value of investment properties and investment properties under construction are included in the Income Statement in the year in which they arise.

-Investment properties are recognised for accounting purposes upon completion of contract, when the risks and rewards of ownership are transferred to the Company.
+Investment properties are recognised for accounting purposes upon completion of contract, which is when control of the asset passes to the Company.
 Investment properties cease to be recognised when control of the property passes to the purchaser, which is upon completion of the sales contract.
 Any gains and losses arising are recognised in the Income Statement in the year of disposal.